 Emma LeDoux was born Emma Theresa Cole on September 10, 1875.
-She was born in the small town of Pine Grove, which is just east of Jackson in Amador County, California.
-Her parents were Thomas Jefferson Cole from Ione, California.
-Her mother, Mary Ann Gardner.
+She was born in the small town of Pine Grove, east of Jackson in Amador County, California.
+Her parents were Thomas Jefferson Cole from Ione, California, and Mary Ann Gardner.
 According to research by Emma’s distant cousin Ruth Blankenbaker, Emma’s maternal grandfather Eli owned a mine off of Clinton Road, near Jackson.
 Family genealogy records show that by the time Emma was about three years old, her family moved to Oregon for about ten years until returning back to Amador County in 1888.

 "According to information from Bisbee, William S. Williams, A.N.
 McVicar and the woman accused of McVicar's murder at Stockton were quite well known in Bisbee prior to and during 1902.
 Williams died under suspicious circumstances being attended by Dr. C.L.
 Edmundson at the last.
 Poisoning by nitric acid was suspected, but it was later decided that Williams had died of natural causes, presumably heart failure.
 He was quite heavily insured.
 The widow secured between $4000 and $5000, $2000 of it being from the Ancient Order of United Workmen and the balance being the old line insurance.

 Williams was a member of the Miners Union in Globe and that organization forwarded $75 to the widow for burial expenses.
 The fraternal insurance was paid to her by Lewis Hunt, record of the Workmen.
 The money was paid to the woman under the name of Mrs. Emma T. Williams.
 Williams lived in Bisbee for five or six years, being known as a steady, reliable and straightforward man.
 Long prior to the death of Williams, according to report, he had occasion to take his wife to task for her familiar associations with McVicar, whose attentions gave him much concern.
-Undoubtedly this fact had something to do with the doubts that arose at the time concerning the “regularity” of Williams’ death, but they were not strong enough to occasion further investigation after the opinion that death occurred from heart failure was rendered.
+Undoubtedly, this fact had something to do with the doubts that arose at the time , concerning the “regularity” of William’s death, but they were not strong enough to occasion further investigation after the opinion that death occurred from heart failure was rendered.
 McVicar renewed his attentions to the widow, and in the latter part of 1902, they were married.” - San Francisco Call, March 30, 1906

 LeDoux and McVicar knew nothing about the other during this time.
-I am not sure how Emma managed to keep McVicar a secret, but probably the fact he had been absent most of the marriage aided in Emma's deception and allowed her the ability to act as if she was legally free to wed LeDoux.
-By the time that Emma had married LeDoux, McVicar had already moved to California and was actually just about 46 miles south of LeDoux in Jamestown, California working at the Rawhide Mine as a timber man.
+I am not sure how Emma managed to keep McVicar a secret.
+Probably the fact that he had been absent most of the marriage aided in Emma's deception and allowed her the ability to act as if she was legally free to wed LeDoux.
+By the time that Emma had married LeDoux, McVicar had already moved to California, and was actually just about 46 miles south in Jamestown, working at the Rawhide Mine as a timber man.
 During this period, Emma would frequently spend time with both husbands for the next seven months without either one learning of the others existence.
 No one could have imagined what was going to take place next.